 Landlords have no duties to accept less than the full rental payment.
 Landlords also have a right to collect attorney's fees and late fees, according to the Virginia Landlord and Tenant Act.
 If tenants do not pay their rent within five days, then landlords may pursue legal evictions by filing "unlawful detainer" actions against their holdover tenants.

 Use of Rent Escrow

 When landlords file unlawful detainers in court, they may request courts to set an eviction hearing date and request rent escrow.
 With rent escrow, tenants must pay the entire amount of rent due as of the hearing date by escrowing their rent with the court.
 Courts have the discretion to deny a landlord's rent escrow request.

-Since state laws can frequently change, do not use this information as a substitute for legal advice.
-Seek advice through an attorney licensed to practice law in your jurisdiction.
+There are no Virginia rent control laws.
+But since state laws can frequently change, you should not use this information as a substitute for legal advice.
+Instead, you should seek advice through an attorney licensed to practice law in your jurisdiction.